ravenusmc/speech_rev/readme.md

 # Speech_rev
 ## Intro

 In the fall of 2016, I started working on a project that would examine some famous speeches throughout U.S. History.
+I never finished that project which was built with Node/Express and D3.JS.
+However, it has been on my mind for a while now and I have decided that I would attack it using Flask/Pandas.

+The purpose of this project is essentially to examine three speeches from U.S. history.
+The first one is The Gettysburg Addresss, the second: I have a Dream and finally President Einshowers military industrial complex speech.
+I am specifically looking at which words are the most common in each speech.
+I will not be looking at articles such as the.
+I want to see if the speeches convey a similar idea by examining the most common words.

 # Getting started
 ### Installing